 - Note on week 15 there are no dinners available, cafe will be open for breakfast and lunch only.

 - Week 16 is $275.
-Everyone has to be on the meal plan (increased cost is for length, this "week" is 13 days).
+Everyone has to be on the meal plan which will include breakfast, lunch, and dinner in the dining halls (increased cost is for length, this "week" is 13 days).

 - Students MUST be here for summer housing for all of August in order to sign up for weeks 15 and 16.
 These weeks are a block: if you sign up for week 15, you must sign up for week 16 and vice versa.